superterran/engine/README.md

 * Can be used with a basic understanding of docker
 * easy wrapper tool that installs dependancies
+* gives you a good consistant starting point, does not try to completely hold your hand
+* developer-oriented

 ## Build Targets